 The Gambling Commission

-The Gambling Commission is responsible for granting operating and personal licences for commercial gambling operators and personnel working in the industry.
+The Gambling Commission (external website) is responsible for granting operating and personal licences for commercial gambling operators and personnel working in the industry.

 Registration of lotteries and amusements